sshariff01/flicks/README.md

 # Flicks

+## Overview

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flicks** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 * User can **scroll through current movies** from the Movie Database API
 * Layout is optimized with the pattern.